What is accreditation? What is Middle States?

 Aren't we already accredited?

-Yes, the Middle States accreditation process follows a 10-year cycle, and Lehigh's last accreditation was in 1998.
-Five years later, in 2003, we provided Middle States with a Periodic Review Report.
-You may view electronic copies of the 1998 report, the 2003 report, and the 2003 letter confirming accreditation in .pdf format.
-Middle States will next consider Lehigh's accreditation in 2008.
+Yes, the Middle States accreditation process follows a 10-year cycle, and Lehigh's last accreditation was in 2008.
+Five years later in 2013, we provided Middle States with a Periodic Review Report.
+Middle States will next consider Lehigh's accreditation in 2018.
+The Self Study Review is currently underway.

 Won't Lehigh be accredited automatically?
 Isn't this just a formality?